-Some of the world's most complex challenges relate to the provision of healthcare and basic needs in resource-constrained settings.
+Some of the world's most complex challenges related to the provision of healthcare and basic needs in resource-constrained settings.
 The Centre for Global Engineering (CGEN) is a unique, multidisciplinary unit that works to bring engineering knowledge and talent at the University of Toronto together to solve some of these pressing challenges.

-Based in the Faculty of Applied Science and Engineering, CGEN empowers our students through graduate and undergraduate teaching programs and provides unique opportunities for our students and faculty by stimulating collaborative, multi-disciplinary and innovative research initiatives.
+Based in the Faculty of Applied Science and Engineering, CGEN empowers our students through graduate and undergraduate teaching programs and provides unique opportunities for our students and faculty by stimulating collaborative, multi-disciplinary and innovative research initiatives to benefit the world's most vulnerable populations.
 We bring together the people and resources necessary to develop appropriate and sustainable solutions for reducing global poverty.

-CENTRE FOR MANAGEMENT OF TECHNOLOGY AND ENTREPRENEURSHIP
+CENTRE FOR MANAGEMENT OF TECHNOLOGY AND ENTREPRENEURSHIP (CMTE)

-Executive Director: Professor Emeritus Joseph C. Paradi Associate Director: Associate Professor Yuri Lawryshyn
+Director: Associate Professor Yuri Lawryshyn

-Website: www.cmte.utoronto.ca
+Founder and Executive Director Emeritus: Professor Emeritus Joseph C. Paradi www.cmte.utoronto.ca